|AustinTek homepage||| Linux Virtual Server Links | AZ_PROJ map server ||

-If the sun, Moon and Earth all orbited in the same plane, which is what I've told you, how often would we have eclipses? (twice a month).
-We'd have a lunar eclipse, every full Moon and a solar eclipse every new Moon.
+I've told you that the moon orbits the earth in the plane of the ecliptic (the plane that the earth and the planets orbit the sun).
+With the sun, Moon and Earth all moving in the same plane, how often would we have eclipses? (twice a month).
+We'd have a lunar eclipse every full Moon and a solar eclipse every new Moon.

-In fact eclipses are relatively rare.
-You only get them about twice a year.
+It turns out that eclipses only occur twice a year.
 Let's see why.

-In fact, the Moon orbits the Earth in a plane that's tilted 5° to the ecliptic plane.
+In fact, the Moon doesn't orbit the earth in exactly the plane of the ecliptic.
+The Moon orbits the Earth in a plane that's tilted 5° to the ecliptic plane.

 show exaggerated tilt with hoop.

-Can anyone guess why the Moon doesn't orbit the Earth in the ecliptic plane, the plane where all the other planets do their orbiting?
+Can anyone guess why the Moon doesn't orbit the Earth in exactly the ecliptic plane, the plane where all the other planets do their orbiting?

 It's left over from the collision that formed the Earth-Moon system.
-The collision wasn't dead-centre, so the Earth's axis of rotation was tilted.
-Another effect of the collision not being dead centre was that the the collisional debris was sprayed out in a plane tilted to the ecliptic.
-This collisional debris later coallesced to form the Moon, which now orbited the Earth in a plane tilted 5° to the plane of the ecliptic.
+The collision wasn't dead-centre.
+Not only was the Earth's axis of rotation was tilted, but the collisional debris was sprayed out in a plane tilted to the ecliptic.
+This collisional debris later coallesced to form the Moon, which now orbits the Earth in a plane tilted 5° to the plane of the ecliptic.

-Now with the moon's orbit tilted to the ecliptic plane, how often do we get eclipses?
+Now with the moon's orbit tilted to the ecliptic plane, let's see how often we get eclipses.

 As the Earth orbits the sun, the plane of the Moon's orbit stays (essentially) fixed, just as the direction of the axis of the Earth's rotation stays fixed.
 It's the same gyroscopic effect.